Drumming Song: Background

 "Drumming Song" has an instrumental collaboration of drums, organ, piano, bass, violin, viola, cello and harp.
 James Ford, the track's producer, is credited for the bass, drums, organ and piano contributions.
 Ford co-wrote the song with Crispin Hunt and the song has backing vocals by Ladonna Hartley-Peters and Victoria Alkinlola.

 Welch elaborated on the concept of the song:

 This is about when there's that electricity between you, and a boy, and it's completely unspoken.
 When they're standing in front of you and you can't breathe, can't think, can't do anything properly.
 I'm really geeky – if I like someone, I just become incapable.
 I remember with my first boyfriend, walking past the window of a pub, seeing he was in there and literally throwing myself on the ground and crawling on the floor because I was so scared!
 I feel things quite intensely, which is probably why the music is quite intense.
 If I really like someone, I like someone; if I'm sad, I'm sad.

 I was listening to a lot of hip hop and I wanted to make something that had that kind of beat to it.
 To me it's the most forward-thinking music around.
 No one else is moving forward at such pace!
 Again, it's really Gothic imagery – fairy tales and Edgar Allan Poe[sic] stories.
 I'd read a lot of Gothic horror when I was a kid.

+The imagery of ears ringing around an object of immense attraction in fact predates Gothic literature by a few millennia.
+In Fragment 31 the ancient Greek poet Sappho describes such a phenomenon; Anne Carson's 2002 translation of Sappho's poem prefigures "Drumming Song" directly by describing how "drumming/fills the ears".

 As part of the single's promotion, the band performed the song on Jools Holland with their previous single "Rabbit Heart (Raise It Up)".
 The single was also performed at numerous festivals around the UK during 2009, including Glastonbury, Brighton, T in the Park, Bestival, Reading and Electric Picnic in the Republic of Ireland.

 A music video for the song was shot in the interior of Christ Church, Spitalfields, with Florence Welch and dancers.
 The English Baroque church, designed by Nicholas Hawksmoor, interpreted the overall shapes of Gothic architecture with the language of classical architecture.

 The song also appears on the soundtrack of 2010 FIFA World Cup South Africa, the video game published by EA Sports.